debruine/tutorials/docs/01_packages.md

 <p>Package names can only be letters, numbers, and full stops.</p>
 </div>

-You'll see the following output, and a new RStudio project will open up.
+You'll see the following output, and a new RStudio <a class='glossary' target='_blank' title='way to organise related files' href='https://psyteachr.github.io/glossary/p#project'>project</a> will open up.
 You can close the old window now and just work in this project.

 ```
 ✔ Setting active project to '~/rstuff/demopckg'